Amblydia/Pocketmine-School-Old/versioned_docs/version-PM3/htmap/introduction.md

 sidebar_label: Introduction
 ---
 ___
-## What's a Pocketmine Plugin?
-(Test)
+## What is a PocketMine-MP Plugin?

 A plugin is an external module which can be added to your server to add custom features, change default behaviours and more.
+PocketMine-MP supports plugins to customize and/or modify PocketMine-MP servers for better experience and customization.
+Plugins allows server owners to achieve certain tasks or behaviors in their servers that are not officially implemented in PocketMine-MP.
+There are many interesting and useful plugins that already exists, such as world editing, automatic restarts, and economy system.

-## What You'll Learn in this Tutorial
+## What You'll Learn

 - Plugin structure
 - The `plugin.yml` file